danial-khawaja/KidneyDisease_SQL/README.md

 19. Count the number of patients with diabetes mellitus who have chronic kidney disease:

-              SELECT COUNT(*) AS "Number of Patients with CKD who have Diabetes Mellitus" FROM KidneyDisease
+              SELECT COUNT(*) AS "Number of CKD Patients with Diabetes Mellitus" FROM KidneyDisease
               WHERE classification = 'ckd' AND diabetes_mellitus = 'yes';